Will that be cash or credit?

 Merchant processing cash discount programs are legal as long as you follow a few guidelines closely.
 When considering these options, it’s important to pay attention to the difference between cash discounts and surcharges.
 The two are used interchangeably but are not the same in practice.

-Cash discount vs. surcharge
+Cash discounts vs. surcharge

 A cash discount is simply offering a discount to customers who pay with cash instead of a credit card.
-Discounts for cash are permissible in all 50 states and can be offered with debit cards as well.

 It’s critical to make your customers aware of the offer by posting signs at your store’s entrance, inside your store, and at the register that clearly states your policy.
 Not only does the signage inform consumers, but the signs are also required by law.